-First things first, SLAM stands for Simultaneous Localization and Mapping.
+First things first, what is SLAM?
+SLAM stands for Simultaneous Localization and Mapping.
 SLAM can trace its early development back to the robotics industry in the 1980s and 1990s.
 Robotics engineers had a problem – how to get their autonomous vehicles to move around the factory floor without bumping into walls, people, or indeed each other.
 Being indoors, they couldn’t rely on GPS for navigation.
 The engineers realised that if they could design an algorithm (like a set of digital instructions) that could concurrently map and navigate through that space, they could solve the problem.
-SLAM was born.
+Simultaneous Localisation and Mapping, or SLAM, was born.

-SLAM devices take data from sensors to build a picture of the environment around them and where they are positioned within that environment.
-These sensors may use visual data (such as camera imagery), or non-visible data sources (such as Sonar, Radar, or Lidar) and basic positional data, using an inertial measurement unit (IMU for short).
+But what is SLAM?
+Devices take data from sensors to build a picture of the environment around them and where they are positioned within that environment.
+These sensors may use visual data (such as camera imagery), or non-visible data sources (such as Sonar, Radar, or LiDAR) and basic positional data, using an inertial measurement unit (IMU for short).
 The device utilises this information to compute a ‘best estimate’ of where it is within the environment.
 By moving its position within the environment, all environmental features (i.e. walls, floors, pillars) will move in relation to the device and the SLAM algorithm can improve its estimate with the new positional information.
 SLAM is an iterative process – the more iterations the device takes, the more accurately it can position itself within that space.

 There are many different types of SLAM algorithms.
 There is visual SLAM, which uses visual data as its main source of information.
 There is 2D SLAM, which is only interested in movement in 2 axes.

 Then there is 3D SLAM.
 In 2008, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) developed a powerful and robust SLAM algorithm primarily focused on accurate 3D measurement and mapping of the environment, rather than autonomous navigation.
-You may not be familiar with CSIRO, but you’ll certainly be familiar with their work – they invented Wi-Fi, 30-day contact lenses, plastic banknotes and the list goes on.
+You may not be familiar with CSIRO, but you’ll certainly be familiar with their work – they invented Wi-Fi, 30-day contact lenses, plastic banknotes and insect repellant.
 They’re also Australia’s national science agency, pure experts in their field.

 What makes our SLAM better?